Picton Road: Route

 Picton Road starts with from the intersection with Old Hume Highway (Remembrance Drive) in Picton, then heads in a south-easterly direction, rossing the Nepean River and then Hume Motorway and continues over grass-forested ranges east of Wilton (passing through Sydney Water Catchment areas) until it ends at the intersection with Mount Ousley Road (Princes Motorway) in the southern fringes of Cataract.

 History

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
+The passing of the Main Roads Act, 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
 Main Road No. 179 was declared on 8 August 1928 from Campbelltown via Maldon and Wiltin to Appin.
-With the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 179 on 8 April 1929.
+With the passing of the Main Roads (Amendment) Act, 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 179 on 8 April 1929.
 A branch of Main Road 179 was extended from Maldon to the intersection with Hume Highway in Picton on 14 December 1938.
 Main Road 502 was declared on 16 August 1939, from the intersection with Main Road 179 near Wilton to Mount Keira.